-From the Visitors Center in Leeds, head over the Rip Van Winkle Bridge to the Olana State Historic Site, located across the Hudson River from Cedar Grove (Hudson River School of Art founder Thomas Cole's name for his home) in Hudson.
+From the Visitors Center in Leeds, head over the Rip Van Winkle Bridge to the Olana State Historic Site, located across the Hudson River from Cedar Grove, the Home of Thomas Cole and founder of the Hudson River School of Art.
 Olana was the former home of Cole's star pupil Frederic Edwin Church.
 Designed in the Persian architectural style, the 250-acre estate is just as picturesque inside as it is out.
-See the paintings, sculptures and furnishings of Church and his wife Isabel, tour the grounds and participate in an array of art programs offered throughout the summer months.
+See the paintings, sculptures and furnishings of Church and his wife Isabel, tour the grounds and participate in a variety of art programs offered throughout the summer months.

 For your next activity, head back to the Rip Van Winkle Bridge parking area to enjoy a leisurely walk across the Rip Van Winkle Skywalk.
-One of two pedestrian crossings over the Hudson River, the Skywalk provides panoramic views over the lush landscape of the Catskill Region.
-Capture the view with your camera or smartphone and share on our social channels before heading to the next stop on the Kaaterskill Clove Experience.
+One of two pedestrian crossings over the Hudson River, the Skywalk provides panoramic views of the lush landscape of the Catskill Region.
+Capture the view with your camera or smartphone and share on our social channels before heading to the next stop.
+Look towards the Catskills and see if you can spot Rip Van Winkle laying down in the formation of the mountains!

 Continue back across the bridge toward the Village of Catskill and the Thomas Cole National Historic Site on Spring Street.
 The former home of Thomas Cole, renowned as the father of American art, is open from May through October, offering special exhibits, tours, guided hikes, and events.
-The home and grounds with views of the Catskill Mountains is the first stop on the Hudson River Art Trail, a series of hiking trails that lead to vistas made famous by painters of the Hudson River School.
+Cole's home is the first stop on the Hudson River Art Trail, a series of hiking trails that lead to vistas made famous by painters of the Hudson River School.
+The beautiful view of the mountains make it easy to see why he chose this plot to live.

-After, head to Main Street to the Historic Catskill Point and Freightmasters Building on the Hudson River to enjoy the picturesque views of the Rip Van Winkle Bridge.
-This open-air cobblestone plaza and waterfront park is an ideal spot to enjoy a quiet stroll along the Catskill Creek, an outlet of the mighty Hudson.
-At one point this location was used as a docking area for boats bringing visitors to American's First Vacation land and then transporting them by horse and buggy to the Mountain Top.
-Nearby, Dutchman's Landing Park provides a great place to play or enjoy a picnic lunch on the river.
+After, head to Main Street to the Historic Catskill Point and Freightmasters Building on the Hudson River to enjoy the picturesque views of the Hudson River Skywalk.
+This open-air cobblestone plaza and waterfront park is an ideal spot to enjoy a quiet stroll along the Catskill Creek, a tributary to the mighty Hudson.
+At one point this location was used as a docking area for boats bringing visitors to "America's First Vacation Land" and then transporting them by horse and buggy to the mountain top.
+Nearby, Dutchman's Landing Park provides a great place to play or enjoy a picnic on the river.
 Feel free to bring your boat or kayak as there is easy access at the public boat launch.
 The kids will enjoy the playground, and if you visit during the summer months, you can enjoy the annual 'Music in the Park' concert series.